The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 Captains' Meetings: The Board and coordinators will decide each year if it is necessary to convene a general meeting of all captains to discuss issues such as Rules changes, amendments to this Charter, or the election of one or more Executive Board members.
 All captains should be notified at least ten days in advance of such meeting.

-Voting: To hold a vote in any meeting, a quorum of two-thirds must be present.
-On any matter to be decided at a Board meeting, a division meeting or a captains' meeting, a two-thirds affirmative vote of those present shall decide the outcome.
+To hold a vote in any meeting, a quorum of two-thirds must be present.
+On any matter to be decided at a Board meeting or a captains' meeting, a two-thirds affirmative vote of those present shall decide the outcome.
 A decision made by a full captains' meeting shall override a decision made by the Board.

-The Rules Committee will be responsible for enforcing CALTA regulations, standards of conduct, fair play and good sportsmanship, if necessary.
-This committee is not allowed to change the rules -- only enforce them.
+The full CALTA Board functions as the Rules & Grievance Committee.
+The Committee is responsible for enforcing CALTA regulations, standards of conduct, fair play and good sportsmanship, if necessary.
+The Committee is not allowed to change the rules -- only enforce them.

-The Board will determine the types of awards and the amount of funds available for awards and other items not covered by the luncheon charge.
+The Board will determine the types of awards and the amount of funds (from annual dues) available for awards.

 This Charter may be amended only by a two-thirds affirmative vote of all voting members of the CALTA Board.
 Any player in CALTA can submit to the Board (either directly or through her captain or division coordinator) a proposed amendment to the Charter.

-The CALTA Rules document governs procedures for weekly match play, communication between captains and the organizational and scheduling issues that may change annually.
+The CALTA Rules document, available on the CALTA website, governs procedures for weekly match play, communication between captains and the organizational and scheduling issues that may change annually.

 The Board will review the Rules document annually and has the authority to amend sections dealing with division structure, dues and scheduling, as provided in this Charter.
-The rules dealing with weekly match play and rescheduling of matches can be amended only by a two-thirds affirmative vote of all CALTA captains -- either in a general meeting or by a mail vote (with two weeks notice) managed by the Secretary and the division coordinators.
+The rules dealing with weekly match play and rescheduling of matches can be amended only by a two-thirds affirmative vote of all CALTA captains -- either in a general meeting or by an e-mail vote managed by the division coordinators.
 Any player can submit to the Board a proposed change to the Rules.

 The Rules document will be updated annually to reflect current division structure, amount of annual dues, etc.